 Many issues can cause under-eye circles and puffy eyes, and even if you’re genetically predisposed to them, there are ways to diminish and potentially eliminate them without going under the knife.

 Lack of Sleep

-You already know that smoking robs your skin of vital nutrients, causing damage that can exacerbate the appearance of bags and circles.
-It also contributes to excess baggage under the eyes because smokers often have nicotine withdrawals during the night, which interrupts their sleep.
-The result is baggy eyes.
+Smoking can wreak havoc on your skin, robbing it of vital nutrients and causing damage that might exacerbate the appearance of dark circles.
+Nicotine also contributes to excess baggage under the eyes because smokers often have nicotine withdrawals during the night, which interrupts their sleep, resulting in under-eye discoloration.

-Salt causes the body to retain fluid.
-As a result, more fluid is likely to collect under the eyes.
-The fluid retention can also promote the appearance of dark circles because the pressure from the excess fluid can push the blood vessels closer to the skin, making the purplish blue hue more visible.
+We discussed earlier that salt causes the body to retain fluid, and fluid can collect under the eyes as well.
+Fluid retention can also promote the appearance of dark circles because the pressure from the excess fluid can push the blood vessels closer to the skin, making the purplish-blue hue more visible.
 Therefore, reducing your sodium intake could help reduce the appearance of under-eye darkness.